 Skip to Content

 Fat Tuesday is coming up!
-Even though I have been feeling fat since before Christmas, Mardi Gras with their “Fat Tuesday” just reminds me to stop snacking.
+Even though I have been feeling plump since before Christmas, Mardi Gras with their “Fat Tuesday” just reminds me to stop snacking.

-A King Cake is a cake traditionally made from a broiche/bread dough, with various fillings like cream cheese or chocolate, and coated in frosting and sprinkles in Mardi Gras colors (purple, green, and yellow).
+A King Cake is the ultimate Mardi Gras dessert.
+A cake traditionally made from a broiche/bread dough, with various fillings like cream cheese or chocolate, and coated in frosting and sprinkles in festive colors (purple, green, and yellow).

 This starts the Mardi Gras, and King Cake eating season, and culminates with Fat Tuesday or the day before Lent (Ash Wednesday), which is 47 days before the celebration of Easter.